Pitch-shifting and harmonizer pedals are not for everyone but can be invaluable tools for those of us who get to know and love their sound.

 Let’s stick with the basics.
-To learn more, I strongly suggest trying our the Hedra for yourself or checking out a demo.
+To learn more, I strongly suggest trying out the Hedra for yourself or checking out a demo.

-First things first, the pedal has 3 voices and each of them can be pitched between –2 octaves and +2 octaves.
+First, the pedal has 3 voices, and each can be pitched between –2 octaves and +2 octaves.
 Each of the 3 Pitch knobs doubles as time division for that voice’s delay path.

 The Hedra will lock into a musical key.
 The “key” root note is selectable via the Key knob.
 This knob doubles as a Scale Type Selector with the following 7 options:

 - Melodic Minor,

 - Harmonic Minor

 - Double Harmonic,

 The Micro Tune control will slightly detune all three of the voices.
 Its alternate function controls the pitch correction and glide of the pitch-shifting.

 The Mix knob controls the mix of the direct signal and the 3 voices.
 It doubles as a delay feedback control.